kubernetes/kubernetes/docs/proposals/propagation.md

 1. This changes the behavior of existing config.

-1. "shared" is not supported by some kernels, we need runtime support matrix and when that will be addressed
+1. (From @euank) "shared" is not correctly supported by some kernels, we need runtime support matrix and when that will be addressed.

 1. This may cause silently fail and be a debuggability nightmare on many distros.

-1. Changing those mountflags may make docker even less stable.
+1. (From @euank) Changing those mountflags may make docker even less stable, this may lock up kernel accidently or out of user's intention.

 ## Decision